- For other places with the same name, see Waterford (disambiguation).

 By train

-Direct trains run from Dublin Heuston, taking 2 hr 15 min to Waterford via Newbridge, Kildare, Athy, Carlow, Bagenalstown / Muine Bheag, Kilkenny and Thomastown.
-There are seven M-Sa and four on Sunday.
+[edit]Trains from Dublin Heuston take 2 hr 15 min via Newbridge, Kildare, Athy, Carlow, Bagenalstown / Muine Bheag, Kilkenny and Thomastown.
+There are eight M-Sa and six on Sunday.

-There are two trains M-Sa from Limerick Junction (for Dublin, Cork and Limerick city) via Tipperary, Cahir, Clonmel and Carrick-on-Suir.
+Two trains run M-Sa from Limerick Junction (for Dublin, Cork and Limerick city) via Tipperary, Cahir, Clonmel and Carrick-on-Suir.
 The railway from Rosslare was axed in 2010, use the bus.

-Waterford railway station is 1 Plunkett just north of the river bridge.
+1 Plunkett is the railway station, just north of the river bridge.
 Of the many illustrious Plunketts that it might be named for, it commemorates Joseph Plunkett (1887-1916), executed for his part in the Easter Rising.

 By bus

-JJ Kavanagh competes on this route, with Bus 736 every hour or two from Dublin Airport and several city stops but not Busáras, via Carlow and Kilkenny to Waterford, with some buses continuing to Tramore.
-They have at least one overnight run.
+JJ Kavanagh competes on this route, with Bus 736 every hour or two from Dublin Airport and several city stops via Carlow and Kilkenny to Waterford, with some buses continuing to Tramore.
+They have one overnight run.

 Expressway Bus 55 runs daily every two hours from Limerick via Tipperary, Cahir, Clonmel and Carrick-on-Suir.

-Expressway Bus 40 runs hourly from Cork via Youghal and Dungarvan to Waterford, and continues to New Ross, Wexford and Rosslare Harbour, for ferries to Wales and the Continent.
+Expressway Bus 40 runs hourly from Tralee and Cork via Youghal and Dungarvan to Waterford.
+Every 2-3 hours it continues to New Ross, Wexford and Rosslare Harbour, for ferries to Wales and the Continent.

 [edit]By road from Dublin follow N7 / M7 onto M9, 160 km and reckon 2 hr 30 min.